eevidal/edx-platform/docs/en_us/course_authors/source/accounts.rst

-.. _Get Started on Edge:
+.. _Register on Edge:

 ====================
-Get Started on Edge
+Register on Edge
 ====================

 Go to https://edge.edx.org, click **Register**, and fill out required information to create your account.